-Nursery school attendants assist teachers in nursery school programs.
+| NURSERY SCHOOL ATTENDANTSNursery school attendants assist teachers in nursery school programs.
 They may set up play, rest, and work areas for the children.
 Nursery

 school attendants help with activities such as story time, dramatic play, music appreciation, cooking, and learning about science.
 Attendants may also be called daycare aides, preschool aides or

+child care assistants.
 Duties: Nursery school attendants may perform some or all of the following duties:

 private kindergartens.
 The facilities are usually geared toward children from birth to the age of six.
 Some are located in churches,

 universities, hospitals, and large industries to accommodate parents who work or attend classes.
 Surroundings are generally pleasant, well lighted, and climate-controlled.
+Educational Requirements: The training and qualifications required of childcare workers vary widely.
+Each state has its own

 licensing requirements that regulate caregiver-training ranging from a high school diploma, to community college courses, to a